peretarrida13/peretarrida13/README.md

 ### 🚀 About Me
 🎓 I am Pere Tarrida Domingo, a **Front End Web Developer** (specializing in **React Applications**).
 I am also Pursuing my Bachelor in **Computer Science & Engineering** at FIB-UPC.

+Working at UPCnet as a Software Engineer (Intern)

+Find More about me in my personal webpage www.peretarrida.com

+- 🔭 I’m currently working on My Startup Spanner Services
+- 🌱 I’m currently learning Flutter
 <!--
 **peretarrida13/peretarrida13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.